organisciak/dissertation/document/1_intro.md

 A reader of the proposed dissertation will understand:

  * the issues related to using crowdsourcing contributions for information retrieval indexing,
- * the effect of designing 'quicker' or 'slower' collection tasks on a paid crowdsourcing platform, with a sense of how this information generalizes to different tasks or collection spaces,
+ * the effect of designing collection tasks that are 'quicker' or 'slower' on a paid crowdsourcing platform, with a sense of how this information generalizes to different tasks or collection spaces,
  * corrective measures for variance in already-collected descriptive metadata, particularly corpus-based methods for online review normalization and error-reducing voting techniques for crowdsourced relevance judgments,